Search

 It's similar to the tax treatment for any gifts of stock.
 You may make annual gifts to any number of recipient up to the specified annual amount without any tax impact.
 Financial advisors often tell clients with substantial stock holding to consider making...

-Can stock options be transferred or gifted to people or charities after I get them?
+Can stock options and restricted stock be transferred or gifted to people or charities after I get them?
 This is premium content

-Can I put my nonqualified stock options (NQSOs) into a charitable remainder trust (CRT)?
+Can I put NQSOs or company stock into a charitable remainder trust or a grantor-retained annuity trust?
 This is premium content

 Can I exercise my stock options, soon thereafter donate the shares to charity, and get a tax deduction for the stock's new higher price?
 This is premium content